Skip to main content

 Do I really need a broker to get car insurance in Spain?

 No, you don't have to use a broker, but many expats find it much easier.
-A broker can compare several insurers, explain the differences in English and help you avoid gaps in cover.
-For straightforward cases with good Spanish and plenty of time, going direct to one insurer can work.
+Our team can arrange a Caser policy for you, explain the differences in English and help you avoid gaps in cover.
 If you're unsure how cover levels work or have foreign plates, using a broker such as ExpatInsurances can reduce stress and usually doesn't cost more than buying directly, because the broker is paid by the insurer.

 Can I use my UK or foreign no-claims bonus in Spain?